 Colossal’s genre-blending wasn’t the only thing that caught me off guard.
 I was surprised time and again with the story’s direction and the character’s choices, which was a very refreshing experience for someone who has a pretty good track record for predicting beats in movies.

 I would highly recommend Colossal to anyone who is open to a really odd take on a dramedy.
 It has great acting, interesting characters, a strong message about self-control, and is one of my favorite films of the year.
 You could say the amount I enjoyed it was… Colossal.

 Side note: Neon, the distributor, has a short called “Five Films About Technology” tied to Colossal, and it’s awesome.
-Neon plans to put short films before all their feature length movies, and I can’t wait for the next one.
+Neon apparently has plans to put short films before all their feature length movies, and I can’t wait for the next one.